SammyBrimberry/GoogleBigQuery_attritionClassification/reporting/instructions_reporting.md

     barmode='group',
     title="Count of Over Time where Attrition is True")
 ```
-Below is the output for Figure 1 (i.e. our code above):
+Below is the output for Figure 1 (i.e. our code directly above above).
+Here we observe that employees who have left the firm are more likely to work over time.
+The opposite is true for employees who have stayed.
+This could lead decision makers to question the Firm's over time policy.

 ![fig1](report_attrition\fig1.png)

+We will construct Figures 2 - 7 in a very similar fashion to figure one.
+See below.

 ```python
 fig2 = px.histogram(